Remote Video Consultation FAQ

 Q: I have a baby/small child who will be with me, can I still go ahead with a video consultation and what other things do I need to consider?

 A: As with traditional consultations, as long as you can clearly hear the Medical Expert and the Medical Expert can clearly hear you and you are not distracted, this should be fine.
 As this is a video consultation you will need to be visible to the expert so please ensure you have enough lighting during the consultation.
 In the event the Medical Expert cannot see you or hear you clearly the medical expert may decide to reschedule the consultation and we will arrange an in-person consultation when Government restrictions have been lifted.

 Q: Will my video consultation be recorded?

 A: The Medical Expert may choose to record the consultation, if this is the case you will be notified at the start of the consultation and they will seek your further consent that recording is acceptable.
-Where a consultation is recorded, this will be covered by the Data Protection Act 2018 and will be kept for no more than 30 days after the settlement of your claim.
+Where a consultation is recorded the video or audio will be kept securely ensuring Data Protection Legislation is followed.

 Q: Why would the Medical Expert deem it necessary to have an in-person consultation?

 A: Where the Medical Expert believes it necessary to physically examine an injured area in order to provide an opinion on the extent and likely recovery period of an on-going injury an in-person consultation would be required.